West London Film Studios

-West London Film Studios ("WLFS") is a British film studio and television studio complex located in Hayes, Middlesex.
+West London Film Studios (WLFS) is a British film studio and television studio complex located in Hayes, London.

 The studios cater to small and large productions; for films, television shows, TV adverts and photo shoots.

 History

 Frank Khalid bought the studios in 2005.
 The studios did not officially open as West London Film Studios until 18 May 2014.
 Actor Aaron Paul, who played Jesse Pinkman in U.S. TV-drama Breaking Bad, joined Frank Khalid to cut the ribbon at the official opening of WLFS.

 Facilities

 WLFS has 105,000 square feet of studio-space, including six stages, office-space, prop stores and construction space.

 WLFS offers The Hospital Location: the only medical film studios located in the United Kingdom dedicated to providing sets for all things related to medicine.
 Productions which have used The Hospital Location include Luther, Silent Witness, and Topsy and Tim.
 Walkers snack foods have also used the facility.